ABOUT THE BOOK

 ABOUT THE AUTHOR

-MaLin Wilson-Powell is an independent writer and curator, active in the art world since 1972.
-As Curator at the Museum of Fine Arts, Santa Fe (1977-78); assistant to photo-historian and McArthur Fellow Beaumont Newhall (1980-85); Director of the Jonson Gallery (1985-1989), then the contemporary branch of the University Art Museum, University of New Mexico (1985-89); and, the first Curator of Exhibitions and Curator of Art after 1945 at the McNay Art Museum, San Antonio (1999-2004), her orientation has always been to encourage engagement with the arts audience as a public intellectual.
-She has curated over twenty-five exhibitions with publications; written over three hundred articles, and edited two collections of art criticism: The Hydrogen Juke Box: Selected Writings of Peter Schjeldahl (well-known New York critic associated with the Village Voice), published by the Univ. of California Press, 1991; and Last Chance for Eden: Selected Art Criticism by Christopher Knight, 1979 -1993 (Art issues.
+MaLin Wilson-Powell is an independent writer and curator, active in the art world since 1972, as Curator at the Museum of Fine Arts, Santa Fe (1977-78); assistant to photo-historian and MacArthur Fellow Beaumont Newhall (1980-85); Director of the Jonson Gallery (1985-1989), then the contemporary branch of the University Art Museum, University of New Mexico (1985-89); and, the first Curator of Exhibitions and Curator of Art after 1945 at the McNay Art Museum, San Antonio (1999-2004).
+She has curated over twenty-five exhibitions with publications; written over three hundred articles, and edited two collections of art criticism: The Hydrogen Juke Box: Selected Writings of Peter Schjeldahl (Univ. of California Press, 1991); and Last Chance for Eden: Selected Art Criticism 1979-1994 by Christopher Knight (Art issues.
 Press, 1995).
-In 1994 she received a national Chemical Bank award for distinguished newspaper art criticism for her criticism column in the Albuquerque Journal NORTH (1992-1999).
-Through 1999, she also contributed to regional and national periodicals including ARTFORUM, Art issues and the Los Angeles Times.
+In 1994, she received a national Chemical Bank award for distinguished newspaper art criticism for her column in the Albuquerque Journal North (1992-1999).
+She has also contributed to regional and national periodicals including ARTFORUM, Art issues and the Los Angeles Times.
 Her recent projects include the keystone essays for the artists monographs Janet Russek: The Tenuous Stem (Radius Books, 2013); Jerry West: The Alchemy of Memory (Museum of New Mexico Press, 2015); John Connell: Works 1965-2009 (Radius Books, 2015); Jim Waid Paintings (Last Chair Media, 2016); and, Tom Joyce: Works 2002-2017 (Radius Books, 2017).
 She curated the major traveling exhibition and co-edited the publication Mabel Dodge Luhan and Company: American Moderns and the West (Museum of New Mexico Press, 2016).
 Forthcoming is the catalogue for the traveling exhibition: New Beginnings: An American Story of Romantics and Modernists in the West (Tia Collection, 2018).